muratkendir/dist-gis-exercises/docs/sdis.md

 # my_services.clear()
 ```

     Give an ID (number or unique value)...
-1
+99
     Please specify the name Hamburg Buildings
-    Please specify the Url of SDI tranzparenz.hamburg.de
+    Please specify the Url of SDI transparenz.hamburg.de
-    Please specify the URL of WMS Service https://geodienste.hamburg.de/wms/building?
+    Please specify the URL of WMS Service geodienste.hamburg.de/wms/building?

-    {'0': {'name': None, 'Url of SDI': None, 'URL of WMS Service': None}, '1': {'name': 'Hamburg Buildings', 'Url of SDI': 'tranzparenz.hamburg.de', 'URL of WMS Service': 'https://geodienste.hamburg.de/wms/building?'}}
+    {'0': {'name': None, 'Url of SDI': None, 'URL of WMS Service': None}, '99': {'name': 'Hamburg Buildings', 'Url of SDI': 'transparenz.hamburg.de', 'URL of WMS Service': 'geodienste.hamburg.de/wms/building?'}}

-- [ ] **Save the code** above as "service_selection.py" into "raw_codes/exr3" directory.
+- [ ] **Save the code** above as "service_selection.py" into "raw_codes/sdis" directory.

 ## 2.2.
 Use the created program in another python program

-- [ ] Check if the file exists in the "/raw_codes/exr3" folder.
+- [ ] Check if the file exists in the "/raw_codes/sdis" folder.
 - [ ] Start a new code and import the functions and variables defined in the previously created python file.